Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

         ports:
         - containerPort: 3000
       imagePullSecrets:
-      - name: calculator-secret
+      - name: regcred
 ```

 As we can see, we are creating a deployment resource within the 'calculator' application.
 It will only create one replica of each pod.
-The containers image is pulled from a private repository, and it will pull the credentials from a secret called calculator-secret (More on that later).
+The containers image is pulled from a private repository, and it will pull the credentials from a secret called regcred (More on that later).
 Feel free to change the image to your own image in a private repository or a public one from docker hub.

 Then, let us see the service file